bazwright70/Get-Clean-Assignment/codebook.md

 fbodyGyroMag<br>
 fbodyGyrojerkMag<br>

-The set of variables that were estimated from these signals are:
+Each of the sensor readings will produce an x, y and z variable.
+Each of the x,y and z variables will have a further 2 variants

 mean:  Mean value <br>
 std:  Standard deviation<br>

+PREFIX
+    t         time
+    f         frequency

+SUFFIX
+    x,y,z      axis

 The readings are taken across 6 activities for each of the 30 subjects: